dh-atlas/white-book/Whitebook.md

 # **Ontologies** {#ontologies}

-Ontologies are typically designed to provide “a vocabulary describing a domain of interest and a specification of the meaning of terms in that vocabulary” ([Euzenat and Shvaiko, 2007](#bookmark=kix.wldxe225oh35)).
+Ontologies are typically designed to provide “a vocabulary describing a domain of interest and a specification of the meaning of terms in that vocabulary” ([Euzenat and Shvaiko, 2007](#bookmark=id.upglbi)).
 While ontologies often target specialists in specific fields, they also serve as valuable models for broader disciplinary areas, and practical applications.
-Through their properties and structure, they aim to provide a detailed vocabulary, explicitly defining some terms and the relationships existing between them ([Guarino et al., 2009](#bookmark=kix.x1a9s018fn19)).
-CIDOC exemplifies this approach, having emerged from the need to standardize diverse models and practices in the field of Cultural Heritage.
+Through their properties and structure, they aim to provide a detailed vocabulary, explicitly defining some terms and the relationships existing between them ([Guarino et al., 2009](#bookmark=id.36ei31r)).
+CIDOC exemplifies this approach, having emerged from the need to standardise diverse models and practices in the field of Cultural Heritage.
 Its comprehensive scope enables various applications, encourages reuse, and allows for extensions into more specific models.
 To effectively reach a general audience, providing detailed documentation with numerous concrete examples is crucial.

 Formalising an ontology requires specific markup languages.
-Among notable examples –such as RDF and RDF Schema–, the Web Ontology Language OWL has been standing as the most popular semantic technology for the definition of vocabularies since its release in 2004 ([Matentzoglu et al., 2013](#bookmark=kix.odnfuxcf9280)).
-Its current version (OWL 2\) has offered a Description Logic (DL) for various well-known vocabularies in the DH domain, including HiCO and the set of SPAR ontologies ([Peroni and Shotton, 2018](#bookmark=kix.k56kv88fdab7)).
+Among notable examples –such as RDF and RDF Schema–, the Web Ontology Language OWL has been standing as the most popular semantic technology for the definition of vocabularies since its release in 2004 ([Matentzoglu et al., 2013](#bookmark=id.3ep43zb)).
+Its current version (OWL 2\) has offered a Description Logic (DL) for various well-known vocabularies in the DH domain, including HiCO and the set of SPAR ontologies ([Peroni and Shotton, 2018](#bookmark=id.1tuee74)).

-The effectiveness of a semantic vocabulary hinges on its modeling quality.
+The effectiveness of a semantic vocabulary hinges on its modelling quality.
 Therefore, following shared guidelines and standardised best-practices is essential.
-For instance, the Simplified Agile Methodology for Ontology Development (SAMOD)[^128] has been designed to guide ontology engineers through an iterative workflow.
+For instance, the Simplified Agile Methodology for Ontology Development (SAMOD)[^134] has been designed to guide ontology engineers through an iterative workflow.
 Additionally, involving the user community is paramount, as demonstrated by the SPAR ontologies.
 It is essential to test the efficacy of an ontology through real-world applications, as seen with HiCO’s use in various research projects.
-A notable difference in frequency of updates and maintenance often emerges when an ontology is developed by a large community rather than individual scholars.
+A notable difference in the frequency of updates and maintenance often emerges when an ontology is developed by a large community rather than individual scholars.
 Finally, maintaining the functionality of IRIs is a critical aspect of ontology upkeep.

 A successful ontology must adhere to FAIR principles.
-This can be supported by several tools, including catalogues (e.g. LOV, ODP),[^129] documentation services (e.g. LODE,[^130] WIDOCO,[^131] WebVOWL),[^132] ontology repositories.
+This can be supported by several tools, including catalogues (e.g. LOV, ODP),[^135] documentation services (e.g. LODE,[^136] WIDOCO,[^137] WebVOWL),[^138] ontology repositories.

 ## **CIDOC-CRM** {#cidoc-crm}

-The CIDOC Conceptual Reference Model (CRM, website: [https://www.cidoc-crm.org/](https://www.cidoc-crm.org/)) is a tool for integrating cultural heritage information across diverse datasets.
-It provides a formal structure for describing concepts and relationships in cultural heritage documentation, enabling data integration from multiple sources.
+The CIDOC Conceptual Reference Model (CRM, website: [https://www.cidoc-crm.org/](https://www.cidoc-crm.org/)) is a tool for integrating Cultural Heritage information across diverse datasets.
+It provides a formal structure for describing concepts and relationships in Cultural Heritage documentation, enabling data integration from multiple sources.

-CIDOC CRM aims to create a shared understanding of cultural heritage information through a common semantic framework.
-It serves as a language for domain experts and implementers to define information system requirements and guide conceptual modeling, acting as “semantic glue” between different cultural heritage information sources.
+CIDOC CRM aims to create a shared understanding of Cultural Heritage information through a common semantic framework.
+It serves as a language for domain experts and implementers to define information system requirements and guide conceptual modelling, acting as a “semantic glue” between different Cultural Heritage information sources.

 The CRM consists of a base standard (CRMbase) and modular extensions.
-These extensions, developed with or by research communities, support specialized research questions while remaining compatible with the base ontology.
+These extensions, developed with or by research communities, support specialised research questions while remaining compatible with the base ontology.
 This approach ensures high information integrity and integration.
 The extensions are:

-* LRMOO — Library Reference Model.
+* LRMOO — Library Reference Model;
-* PRESSOO — Model for publishing periodicals.
+* PRESSOO — Model for publishing periodicals;
-* CRMact — Model for activity plan.
+* CRMact — Model for activity plan;
-* CRMarchaeo — Excavation model.
+* CRMarchaeo — Excavation model;
-* CRMba — Model for archaeological buildings.
+* CRMba — Model for archaeological buildings;
-* CRMdig — Model for provenance metadata.
+* CRMdig — Model for provenance metadata;
-* CRMgeo — Spatiotemporal model.
+* CRMgeo — Spatiotemporal model;
-* CRMinf — Argumentation model.
+* CRMinf — Argumentation model;
-* CRMsci — Scientific observation model.
+* CRMsci — Scientific observation model;
-* CRMsoc — Model for social phenomena.
+* CRMsoc — Model for social phenomena;
 * CRMtex — Model for the study of ancient texts.

 CIDOC CRM is developed by a volunteer community, the CIDOC CRM Special Interest Group, under ICOM’s International Council for Documentation.
 Members include institutions involved in researching and documenting human history.

 The development of the CRM commenced in 1996\.
-In 2006, CRM gained recognition as an official ISO standard.[^133] While the latest version of the model is 7.3,[^134] the most recent stable and official version—which also serves as the ISO standard—is 7.1.3,[^135] released in February 2024\.
-All previous versions are presented on the website in a chronologically organized table.
+In 2006, CRM gained recognition as an official ISO standard.[^139] While the latest version of the model is 7.3,[^140] the most recent stable and official version—which also serves as the ISO standard—is 7.1.3,[^141] released in February 2024\.
+All previous versions are presented on the website in a chronologically organised table.
 Each stable version can be downloaded in various standard formats (XML, JSON-LD, RDF) and is accompanied by comprehensive documentation in PDF and DOCX formats.
-The website offers users learning materials, use cases, and best practices, along with mappings and information to facilitate the model's reuse.
+The website offers users learning materials, use cases, and best practices, along with mappings and information to facilitate the model’s reuse.

-CRMbase can be visualized online via an intuitive and friendly interface.
+CRMbase can be visualised online via an intuitive and friendly interface.
 Its documentation is available in English, German, Greek, French, Portuguese, Russian and Chinese.
 All classes and properties are assigned a URI.

 ### **FAIRness evaluation summary** {#fairness-evaluation-summary-13}

 **Strengths**

-* Comprehensive and extensive documentation, accompanied by learning materials, use cases, and examples to facilitate the model's adoption and reuse.
+* Comprehensive and extensive documentation, accompanied by learning materials, use cases, and examples to facilitate the model’s adoption and reuse.
 * The model is an official ISO standard.
 All stable versions are available for download in various standard formats.
 * Detailed presentation of current and previous versions, clearly differentiated by stability status.
-* The model is formalized as an ontology using standard and non-proprietary languages.
+* The model is formalised as an ontology using standard and non-proprietary languages.
 * The model supports interoperability with other domain-relevant standards.
 * Users can report issues, fostering continuous improvement.